 She started out in Canada, teaching and running a facility which developed into a focus on coaching, specifically juniors and women as the co-owner and instructor for Canada's National Golf School.
 She continued to build her resume and reputation in the golf industry, appearing for weekly segments on Canada's #1 Golf Show, ACURA WORLD OF GOLF, in addition to Guest Instructor Appearances on The Golf Channel's ACADEMY GOLF LIVE program.

 Shelley was the Head Instructor for Canada's National Golf School Links for Women until 2014.
 In 2015, she began a 2 year tenure at The International Junior Golf Academy, under the leadership of CEO Ryley Hendry.

 Shelley is incredibly passionate and cares deeply for the G2 Girls and helping them achieve their goals.
 She says there is nothing more rewarding than working with the girls and uses her expertise to help them understand course management strategics and fundamental understanding of the swing.

 Golf Performance Team

-Rebecca is joining the G2 Academy Performance Team, working to learn and develop her skills and apply her knowledge and experience in competitive golf.
+Rebecca joined the G2 Academy Performance Team, as she continues to learn and develop her skills and apply her knowledge and experience in competitive golf.
 Rebecca is currently a Level 3 Apprentice in the LPGA Teaching Program, working towards the LPGA Certification.
 She played 4 years of golf at Saint Francis College, then interned for the AJGA in 2014-2015 before starting her teaching career at RedTail Golf Center in Beaverton, OR.
 She has been a Tournament Director for the Peggy Kirk Bell Golf Tour since 2018 in addition to teaching at the Robert Linville Precision Golf School, while continuing to work towards her goal of becoming an LPGA certified professional.